 WHO WE ARE

 My name is Judith Gushee.
 David Eyler and I run Maine Summer Dog.
 My family has lived in the Midcoast area forever.
 I grew up in Warren on a chicken farm; went to high school in Rockland and the University of Maine in Orono.
 I worked for the federal government for 35 years, 25 of them with the Food and Drug Administration's Center for Veterinary Medicine in the Washington DC area.

 David grew up in Muskegon, Michigan, joined the military, came home and graduated from Ferris State University in Big Rapids, Michigan.
 We met while pursuing masters degrees at Indiana University in Bloomington.
 In the DC area David worked for the Motorcycle Safety Foundation and the Montgomery County School System with special needs children.

 We raised two children in Maryland.
-They have turned into responsible adults and have given us two granddaughters.
+They have turned into responsible adults and have given us four granddaughters.
 We retired and moved back to my home state.
 Before retirement we purchased a second home in Union, Maine, an old farmhouse.
 And that begins a new phase of our life.

 Our New Life

 When we were considering moving back to Maine, I wanted to find a place on the water.
 For me streams have a certain appeal so when I saw this farmhouse, next to a mill, with water running year round I didn’t look any further.
 In retrospect that might have been a little impulsive.

 The house and lands were in serious need of updating.
 It was an older house and had undergone a number of modifications throughout the years none of which seem to be the product of a plan.
 There was the main part of the house, a beauty parlor, an apartment, a connected barn and a separate small barn.
 There is a book titled “Big House, Little House, Back House, Barn” that describes this haphazard style of Maine house.
 Beauty parlor is not generally a feature of this “style”; but, in general, Maine tolerates a lot of peculiarities.